MicrosoftDocs/sdk-api/sdk-api-src/content/ddraw/ns-ddraw-ddbltfx.md

 ### -field dwDDFX

 Type of FX operations.
-The following types are defined:
+The following types are defined.

 #### DDBLTFX_ARITHSTRETCHY

 Uses arithmetic stretching along the y-axis for this bit block transfer (bitblt).

 #### DDBLTFX_MIRRORLEFTRIGHT

 Turns the surface on its y-axis.
 This bitblt mirrors the surface from left to right.

 #### DDBLTFX_MIRRORUPDOWN

 Turns the surface on its x-axis.
 This bitblt mirrors the surface from top to bottom.

 #### DDBLTFX_NOTEARING

 Schedules this bitblt to avoid tearing.

 #### DDBLTFX_ROTATE180

 Rotates the surface 180 degrees clockwise during this bitblt.

 #### DDBLTFX_ROTATE270

 Rotates the surface 270 degrees clockwise during this bitblt.

 #### DDBLTFX_ROTATE90

 Rotates the surface 90 degrees clockwise during this bitblt.

 #### DDBLTFX_ZBUFFERBASEDEST

 Adds the <b>dwZBufferBaseDest</b> member to each of the source z-values before comparing them with the destination z-values during this z-bitblt.

 #### DDBLTFX_ZBUFFERRANGE